DamilareOmo/Highridge-Construction-Company---Weekly-Payroll-System/README.md

 # Highridge Construction Company — Weekly Payroll System

 ## Overview
-This project was developed for **Highridge Construction Company** to automate the generation of weekly payment slips for their workforce.
+This was developed for **Highridge Construction Company** to automate the generation of weekly payment slips for their workforce.
 It is implemented in both **Python** and **R**.